ptcee/lootgobs/raw/osrad/OSRad.md

 It's The Warden's Run Long Weekend, the city clears out for **3 days** while everyone watches the race in the eastern grasslands.

 You got your hands on a *Reveal Wide Mind* spell scroll, which allows you to record and create memories of your skate tricks!
-This is the perfect time to hit the busier spots in Glimmerhold and capture tricks for a skate video.
+This is the perfect time to hit the busier spots in Glimmerhold and capture tricks for a skate... "video."
 You have 3 days to land the best tricks you can before the city returns to it's overcrowded self.

 ---